2008–09 NCAA Division I men's ice hockey season

 The 2008–09 NCAA Division I men's ice hockey season began on October 10, 2008 and concluded with the 2009 NCAA Division I men's ice hockey tournament's championship game on April 11, 2009 at the Verizon Center in Washington, D.C.
 Over the course of the season, five teams achieved the nation's #1 ranking, with Boston University finishing the season as the top-ranked team after winning the national championship tournament.
 This was the 62nd season in which an NCAA ice hockey championship was held and is the 115th year overall where an NCAA school fielded a team.

+Season Outlook

 Pre-season polls

-The top 20 from USCHO.com/CBS College Sports, October 6, 2008, and the top 15 from USA Today/USA Hockey Magazine, September 22, 2008.
+The top teams in the nation as ranked before the start of the season.

+The U.S. College Hockey Online/CBS College Sports Network poll was voted on by coaches, media, and NHL scouts.
+The USA Today/USA Hockey Magazine poll was voted on by coaches and media.

+College Sports Television was acquired by CBS in 2008 and rebranded CBS College Sports Network.
+The network stopped sponsoring the USCHO poll after the end of the season.

 Regular season

 Season format

 Beginning in 2008–09, a shootout is used to determine CCHA conference games that end in a tie.
 Shootout losers receive one point and an addition to their total number of ties.
 Shootout winners receive one point and an addition to their total number of ties, and as a bonus, receive one bonus point and an addition to their total number of shootout wins.